 - Talk to them about topics unrelated to work.

 Do keep in mind that this approach could lead to a few difficult conversations, as not everyone in your organization will share your inclusive mindset.
 You must come prepared for such dialogues and be ready to defend your beliefs when someone is opposing them.
-Help is available if you need it and many hr services companies specialize in helping you create an inclusive work environment.
+Help is available if you need it and many HR service providers specialize in helping you create an inclusive work environment.

 Most of us believe that only others have stereotypes and assumptions.
 We refuse to acknowledge that we, too, harbor beliefs that make those around us uncomfortable.
 Only by accepting that we hold such stereotypes can we keep ourselves from making generalizations about other people.
 That’s not all.